tokarev-i-v/awesome-llm-rl-agents/README.md

-# awesome-llm-agents
+# awesome-ml-agents
-List of sources related to llms, transformers and reinforcement learning agents
+List of sources related to machine learning, llms, transformers and reinforcement learning agents

 ## Table of Contents